ILT-HSR/boarai-vm/README.rst

 The virtual machine provides you with an installation of *Visual Studio Code Insiders*.
 The firmware repository includes configuration files to make the use of VSCode easier.
-If you closed the old terminal instance, open a new one and change your working directory the your clone of the firmware repository.
+If you closed the old terminal instance, open a new one and change your working directory to your clone of the firmware repository.
 From there, use the following command to start VSCode in your clone:

 .. code-block::